herd-ware/herd-ware.github.io/src/content/doc/hw/cores/aubrac/_index.en.md

 The Figure 1 represents the whole Aubrac core.
 It is composed of 8 parts.<br/>
-The **Front-End** is responsible of the instruction fetch.
+The **Front-End** is responsible for the instruction fetch.
 The **NLP** is used to predict control-flow changes.
-The **Back-End** is responsible of the decoding and the execution of the instructions.
+The **Back-End** is responsible for the decoding and the execution of the instructions.
 The Hardware Field Unit (**HFU**) is an execution unit dedicated to fields management ([CHAMP ISA](/doc/isa/champ)).
 The **I/O** module is used for core's specific memory addressable mechanism (*e.g.* privileged timers).
 **L1I**, **L1D** and **L2** are respectively the Level 1 Instruction, Level 1 Data and the Level 2 (Instruction and Data) private cache memories.